Razzile/HorizonPE/README.md

 HorizonPE
 =========

-HorizonPE is an in-development mod menu for minecraft pocket edition.
+HorizonPE is an in-development mod menu for Minecraft pocket edition.
 It is not intended to be the best and only mod menu out there but instead, to give people a good open source example of minecraft PE mods without having to be built around any external frameworks.

 Status
 ======